Stuart Dew: Sydney Swans assistant coach (2010–2017)

-After retiring as a player, Dew, accepted a position with the Sydney Swans as an assistant coach in 2010.
-He remained with Sydney until 4 October 2017.
+After retiring as a player, Dew accepted a position with the Sydney Swans as an assistant coach in 2010 under senior coach Paul Roos and then under senior coach John Longmire from 2011.
+He was part of the Sydney Swans 2012 premiership coaching panel.
+He remained with Sydney Swans until 4 October 2017.

-Gold Coast Suns senior coach (2017–present)
+Gold Coast Suns senior coach (2018–2023)

 Dew was announced as the senior coach of Gold Coast Suns on 4 October 2017.
 Dew replaced Gold Coast Suns caretaker senior coach Dean Solomon, who replaced Rodney Eade during the 2017 season with three games left to go after Eade stepped down, when told he would not receive a contract renewal as senior coach.